Theoretical Foundations of Conformal Prediction: Bibliographic notes

-Conformal prediction with coverage guarantees in the adversarial sequence model is introduced in~\citet{gibbs2021adaptive}, under the name \emph{adaptive conformal inference} (ACI).
+The adversarial sequence model is commonly studied in online learning~\citep[e.g.,][]{hazan2016introduction}.
+Conformal prediction with coverage guarantees in this setting (see Section~\ref{sec:ACI_and_quantile_tracking}) is introduced in~\citet{gibbs2021adaptive} under the name \emph{adaptive conformal inference} (ACI).
 Subsequent work by~\citet{zaffran2022adaptive, gibbs2022conformal, bhatnagar2023improved} studies notions of adaptivity and considers adaptive step sizes, and~\citet{bastani2022practical} discusses conformal prediction with subgroup guarantees in the online setting.
 The quantile tracking algorithm here is studied in~\citet{feldman2023achieving, angelopoulos2023conformalpid}.
-The coverage result in Theorem~\ref{thm:quantile-tracking} is established in \citet{angelopoulos2024online}, and is an extension of the coverage guarantees in the above works to allow for decaying step sizes; the same work also proves the results for the i.i.d.\ setting, given in Theorem~\ref{thm:online_conformal_converge}.
+The coverage result in Theorem~\ref{thm:quantile-tracking} is established in \citet{angelopoulos2024online}, extending the coverage guarantees in the above works to allow for decaying step sizes.
+This same work also proves the results for the i.i.d.\ setting, given in Theorem~\ref{thm:online_conformal_converge}; these results are extended to a setting where the model is asymptotically well-specified (but data is not required to be i.i.d.) by \cite{areces2025online}.
+Online conformal prediction also connects with online optimization, regret minimization, and optimal betting, as established in~\cite{gibbs2022conformal, bhatnagar2023improved, zhang2024discounted, podkopaev2024adaptive, angelopoulos2025gradient, srinivas2026online, liu2026online}.